RosettaHS/OrionAPI/docs/Class Reference/Control Classes/CBaseUI.md

 OType is an enumeration of all deferrable class types used in OKit.
 Prefixed with `OT_`, all members of the enumeration share exact names with the classes they are representing.
 `OT_OWINDOW` is the type only for the `OWindow` class.
-OType is often useful when getting a `CBaseUI*` from an OSignal's `get.asObject` and `obj` members, as they allow you to easily cast the `CBaseUI*` into a useable pointer for the derived-class.
+OType is often useful when getting a `CBaseUI*` from an OSignal's `get.asObject` and `emitter` members, as they allow you to easily cast the `CBaseUI*` into a useable pointer for the derived-class.

 The `ready` boolean is always `false` until the deferred class initialises.
 Do NOT call any functions, or attempt to link to, or modify data on a class that has not initialised yet!